Wildlife Resources (WLF)

 WLF 552 Ecological Modeling (3 credits)

 Theory and practice of modeling individuals, populations, and communities in heterogenous environments.
 Construction of spatially-explicit and aspatial models of individual behavior, fitness, population regulation, metapopulation dynamics, and species interactions.
 Analysis of stability, population viability, harvest, and conservation interventions.
-Computer-intensive use of R and MATLAB for simulation and parameter estimation.
+Computer-intensive use of R to simulate and analyze mathematical and algorithmic models.
 In consultation with instructor, each student will independently develop a novel model of their research system.
 Typically Offered: Fall (Odd Years).

 Prereqs: STAT 431 and MATH 160 or permission Cooperative: open to WSU degree-seeking students.